trans/transcode/README.md

 ## Usage

-One-time:
+After an initial clone run one time only:

     rake setup

+This will run `bundle install` and will clone the wiki to `_wiki`.

-Then as needed:
+After editing posts or other files run as needed:

     rake generate

-To publish:
+To publish the site run:

     rake publish